Multi-Stakeholder Group Input on Quality Measures

 Fulfilling Multi-Stakeholder Group Input Requirements

 CMS submits the list of measures under consideration annually by December 1st to the NQF-convened Measure Applications Partnership (MAP) for its review and feedback.
-To view the CMS list of measures under consideration, the MAP review process and opportunities for public participation in that process, and ultimately the final MAP feedback, please visit the NQF MAP webpage via the hyperlink in the Related Links section below.
+In addition, as a result of the Improving Medicare Post-Acute Care Transformation (IMPACT) Act of 2014, which was enacted in October 2014, CMS is issuing an ad hoc measures under consideration list.
+To view the CMS list of measures under consideration and the ad hoc measures, the MAP review process and opportunities for public participation in that process, and ultimately the final MAP feedback, please visit the NQF MAP webpage via the hyperlink in the Related Links section below.

 - Page last Modified: 03/02/2015 11:20 AM